NYC-Based Social Worker

 Rigor, PROP*, and Social Work Pedagogy - Spring 2023

-First-Year Master of Social Work Elective Independent Course
+First-Year Master of Social Work Elective Independent Study

 (*PROP = power, race, oppression, and privilege)